 During mining, there may be some reduction of downstream surface water quality caused by discharges from mine sites to receiving waters, but existing uses and water quality sufficient to protect those existing uses must be maintained in compliance with state law.
 Authorized discharges are not allowed to lower water quality to the extent that the Texas surface water quality standards are not attained (TCEQ 2014a).
 The potential for acid-forming constituents or other geochemical weathering products to affect surface water quality would be avoided by compliance with RCT regulations.
-The regulations require the analysis of overburden and underburden materials through appropriate acid-base accounting and other tests and the implementation of selective handling plans and follow-up testing during reclamation to ensure that acid- or toxic-forming material are not placed in the upper 4 feet of the backfill profile (see Sections 2.2.4.1 and 2.2.5.3).
-Design storms are specified for diversions and impoundments in RCT Permanent Performance Standards for water quality and effluent limitations (TAC 2014a).
+The regulations require the analysis of overburden and underburden materials through appropriate acid-base accounting and other tests and the implementation of selective handling plans and follow-up testing during reclamation to ensure that acid- or toxic-forming materials are not placed in the upper 4 feet of the backfill profile (see Sections 2.2.4.1 and 2.2.5.3).
+Design storms are specified for diversions and impoundments in RCT Permanent Performance Standards for water guality and effluent limitations (TAC 2014a).
 Embankment and spillway criteria are also defined.
+Based on RCT regulations (Title 16, Part 1, Chapter 12, Subchapter K, Division 2, Rule 12.339), permit provisions to accommodate larger design storms or other considerations may be applied at the judgment of the agency, and RCT may require additional preventative, remedial, or monitoring measures to ensure that material damage to the hydrologic balance outside a permit area is prevented.

-In any hydrologic setting, however, it is possible that water control structures designed and constructed according to regulations may be overwhelmed by storm events exceeding the design.
+In any hydrologic setting, however, it is possible that water control structures designed and constructed according to regulations or additional agency requirements may be overwhelmed by storm events exceeding the design.
 Typically such events are uncommon, but when they occur, poor-quality water may by-pass the control practices and adversely affect downstream water quality.
 Such temporary impacts may range from slight to severe, depending on the geographic extent of a severe storm, the nature of runoff and water quality contributions from watersheds outside a mine permit area, and the configuration of tributary inflows downstream.
 Impacts would be minimized by compliance with TPDES permit requirements and other storm water management regulations.
 After reclamation, surface water quality would improve substantially as a result of permanent revegetation and drainage controls.
 These features would be completed and monitored until reclaimed areas are deemed adequate for transfer to landowners and/or bond release.
 In some cases, the water quality of seasonal drainage and storm runoff would improve beyond pre-mining conditions, due to mixing of previously-erodible soil materials, revegetation and recontouring, overburden/interburden handling, and development of permanent drainage controls.